debops/debops/docs/getting-started.rst

 .. include:: includes/all.rst

 The ``debops.tinc`` role by itself only defines the connections between hosts, posing as Ethernet tunnels.
-To make the proper network, you need a defined subnet and a way to assign IP addresses to hosts in the network.
+To make a proper network, you need a defined subnet and a way to assign IP addresses to hosts in the network.
 You can use the debops.subnetwork_ role to define an internal subnet for the hosts in the VPN, and debops.dnsmasq_ to provide DHCP and DNS services inside the